Syrest123/single-cell-analysis/README.md

 # single-cell-analysis pipeline
 Developed by Semawule Syrus

-Downloaded the whole dataset from SRA (PRJNA746586)
+Downloaded the validation dataset from BioProject (PRJNA746586)

-Used STARsolo for classical alignment and alevin for pseudo alignment
+Used 10X genomics server to generate the count matrix

-Used Seurat in R for downstream analysis
+Used Seurat and Bioconductor VDJ packages in R for downstream analysis